lucyq/Cosmic-Calendar/README.md

 Cosmic Calendar -- Read Me

-The Cosmic Calendar is a project for AST9: Concepts of the Cosmos.
+The purpose of Cosmic Calendar to allow the user to exercise their knowledge of the emergence of various forms of life in the universe.

-The goal is to allow the user to exercise their knowledge of the relative emergence of various forms of life in the universe.
+This is based off of an episode of "Cosmos: A Space-Time Oddossey"